-The university offers international students a number of jointly funded and externally funded scholarships (e.g. Saltire, Commonwealth, Chevening).
+The Heriot-Watt University offers international students a number of jointly funded and externally funded scholarships (e.g. Saltire, Commonwealth, Chevening).

-The Heriot-Watt accommodation service allocates campus locations and, if necessary, allows students to find off-campus accommodation.
+The Heriot-Watt University accommodation service allocates campus locations and, if necessary, allows students to find off-campus accommodation.
 The Edinburgh Campus has over 1,600 spaces, with shared rooms and en suite facilities available.
-On the Scottish Borders Campus, there are 200 self-catered rooms and apartments, and the university also rents off-campus and city center flats.
+On the Scottish Borders Campus, there are 200 self-catered rooms and apartments, and the Heriot-Watt University also rents off-campus and city center flats.

-For all students in their first year of study, the university guarantees an offer of accommodation, either on or off campus.
+For all students in their first year of study, the Heriot-Watt University guarantees an offer of accommodation, either on or off campus.
 Self-catering apartments or rooms with broadband, Wi-Fi, a shared kitchen and a communal lounge are options for accommodation.